Cornerstone University Undergraduates Explore Their Callings Through Real-World Experience

 "These subjects prepared me for my role, and now my role is honing them into well-defined skills to be used in the future."

-Working at the Grand Rapids City Archives and Records Center, Miracles has the privilege of learning more about the city, the culture and the history of Grand Rapids.
+Working at the Grand Rapids City Archives and Records Center, Miracales has the privilege of learning more about the city, the culture and the history of Grand Rapids.
 The City Archives holds multiple historical documents including photos, films, burial records, felony records, ordinances, blueprints, election results, directories and more all pertaining to the city.
 Materials held there date back to the early 1800s to today's records.

-Miracles' internship incorporates many different roles, however, the majority of her time is spent processing requests from clients, indexing records, participating in photo identification and digitizing documents.
+Miracales' internship incorporates many different roles, however, the majority of her time is spent processing requests from clients, indexing records, participating in photo identification and digitizing documents.

-"I think my favorite part of this experience is discovering the history of Grand Rapids," Miracles commented.
+"I think my favorite part of this experience is discovering the history of Grand Rapids," Miracales commented.
 "For example, on Thursdays, we dig through our collection of photos to pick one that we post on our Facebook page.
 It's intriguing to see pictures dating all the way from the 1920s and the stories they tell."

 These students are just a few of the students who are utilizing their classroom experiences with hands-on opportunities.
 At Cornerstone University, 100% of traditional undergraduate students complete an academic internship or practicum.
 By participating in internships, students explore God's calling for their lives and gain the practical knowledge necessary to succeed in today's marketplace.